ibm-cloud-docs/AnalyticsEngine/delete-instance.md

 ## cf CLI

-**Pre-requisite**: If you have any service keys for your service instance, you need to delete them first, before attempting to delete the service instance.
+**Prerequisite**: If you have any service keys for your service instance, you need to delete them first, before attempting to delete the service instance.

 ```
 cf api https://api.ng.bluemix.net